MaPor/fhem_read_heating_values/README.md

 # fhem_read_heating_values
-read out the temperature of a heating device
+Read out the temperature of a heating device

-This is how to read analog values (voltages representing temperatures) from a house heating device (e.g. Paradigma) with a raspi.
+- This script enables to read analog values (voltages representing temperatures) from a house heating device (e.g. Paradigma) with a raspi.

-The values are handed over to FHEM house automation for further processing and visualization (tracking of temperatures, solar income,...)
+- The values are handed over to FHEM house automation for further processing and visualization (tracking of temperatures, solar income,...)

 # Installation / Prerequisites